 Net cash provided by financing activities in 2010 was \$1.1 billion compared with \$304.3 million in 2009 and \$32.4 million in 2008.
 Cash flows from financing activities in 2010 primarily included \$397.8 million and \$990.3 million in net proceeds, respectively, from two public offerings of senior notes, which we completed on March 17, 2010 and September 20, 2010, respectively.
 A portion of the net proceeds from the \$400 million public offering of senior notes were used for the repayment of our \$200 million term loan under our credit facility, which we repaid in March 2010, as well as the repayment of our share of Amapá's remaining debt outstanding of \$100.8 million in May 2010.
-In addition, a portion of the net proceeds from the \$1 billion public offering of senior notes were used for the repayment of the store proceeds from the \$1 billion public offering of senior notes were used for the repayment of the store of the net proceeds from the \$1 billion public offering of senior notes were used for the repayment of the store of the net proceeds from the \$1 billion public offering of senior notes were used for the repayment of the \$350 million borrowings outstanding under our credit facility.
-Other uses of the net proceeds from the \$1 billion public offering of senior notes were used for the repayment of the \$350 million borrowings outstanding under our credit facility.
+In addition, a portion of the net proceeds were used to fund a portion of the purchase price for the Spider and CLCC acquisitions.
+A portion of the net proceeds from the \$1 billion public offering of senior notes were used for the repayment of the \$350 million borrowings outstanding under our credit facility.
 Other uses of the net proceeds from the \$1 billion public offering of senior notes may include general corporate purposes, the funding of strategic acquisitions such as the pending acquisition of Consolidated Thompson and pending final use, investments in short-term marketable securities.
 Successful execution of these offerings allowed us to enhance our financial flexibility and better position ourselves to take advantage of possible opportunities as the market continues to improve in 2011.

-In May 2010; our Board of Directors increased our quarterly common share dividend from \$0.0875 to \$0.14 per share.
+In May 2010, our Board of Directors increased our quarterly common share dividend from \$0.0875 to \$0.14 per share.
 The increased cash dividend was paid on June 1, 2010, September 1, 2010 and December 1, 2010.
 In May 2009, our Board of Directors enacted a 55 percent reduction in our quarterly common share dividend to \$0.04 from \$0.0875 for the second and third quarters of 2009 in order to enhance financial flexibility.
 In the fourth quarter of 2009, the dividend was reinstated to its previous level.